biopragmatics/oquat/docs/unknowns/source/pw.md

 | Handbook:Handbook of Biochemistry |        1 | [PW:0000085](http://purl.obolibrary.org/obo/PW_0000085)                                                          |
 | Handbook:Essential cell Biology   |        1 | [PW:0001318](http://purl.obolibrary.org/obo/PW_0001318)                                                          |

-## `InHouse` (7)
+## `InHouse`

+There are 7 usages of `InHouse` in `pw`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InHouse)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20InHouse).

 | curie                          |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |--------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|